kmezhoud/kmezhoud/content/authors/admin/_index.md

 title: Karim Mezhoud
 ---

 I am Data Scientist and Associate Professor in Nuclear Science Center of Tunisia - Tunis.
-I am teaching Bioinformatics and Biostatistics to Master degrees in Biomedical.
-The courses and based on GNU/Linux environment and R programing language.
+I am teaching Bioinformatics and Biostatistics to Master degrees in Biomedical field.
+The courses are based on GNU/Linux environment and R programing language.

 I started wrangling Cancer genomics data and developing tools for Analysis, visualization and prediction.
 Today, I extended my skills to multiple data type for business solution, nuclear physic or Medical image processing.
 I am familiar with Python and the most known machine learning algorithms.
 Mainly I use R for EDA and Python for Prediction.